Layr-Labs/eigenlayer-docs/docs/operator-guides/operator-installation.md

 When you run the Eigenlayer operator keys list command, it will display a list of all the keys that were generated using this specific command, along with their corresponding public keys.&#x20;

 This information can be useful for managing and identifying the keys you've created.
 Public keys are typically used for encryption, authentication, and verifying digital signatures.

 ***

+## Fund ECDSA Wallet

+Follow the instructions in [Obtaining Testnet ETH](https://docs.eigenlayer.xyz/restaking-guides/restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts) to fund a web3 wallet with Goerli ETH.
+Send at least 1 Goerli ETH to the “address” field referenced in your operator-config.yaml file.
+This ETH will be used to cover the gas cost for operator registration in the subsequent steps.

+***